ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 specification can continue to accept responses with NXDOMAIN and RA=0 from the RPZ server that does not support this specification.

-When the DNS client supports this specification and the server supports this specification, the client learns of the server's support via {{I-D.ietf-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
+When the DNS client and the server supports this specification, the client learns of the server's support via {{I-D.ietf-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
 This allows the server to differentiate